surPoudel/JUMP-ptm/README.md

 ## Input Data ##

 JUMPptm requires different input for analyzing the PTMs :
- - ms2 files - High Quality spectra
+ - ms2 files - Ideally High Quality spectra; however ms2 file containing all spectra could be used (lower sensitivity)
  - PTMs list (may be derived by using open searches or PTMs of interest) -- this can be updated in the parameter file
  - denovo JUMP derived tags file